lifecompartmentalized/lifecompartmentalized.github.io/content/posts/multiplePerspectives.md

 [^1]: This is because I have many parts who perceive my life in third person, and when those compartments are active, I naturally refer to myself in third person.

 While I am used to thinking in third person[^3], thinking about myself as multiple is new[^4], and I'm still getting used to this conceptualization and the language used to describe it.
 On this blog, I have decided to use whatever language is most appropriate for describing the particular experiences that I'm trying to convey---I don't want to limit myself to a particular conceptualization or vocabulary set.
-So while I have mostly written from the perspective of a unified self thus far, I hope to write with more diverse views in the future.
+So while I have mostly written from the perspective of a unified self thus far, this may change as I grow more comfortable with the laguage that feels most authentic to me.

 [^3]: This is useful for trauma survivors since it allows a detached view of self---one can perceive themselves as the observer of a situation rather than a participant in it.
 [^4]: I didn't know this was an option, and it didn't come naturally to me like the third-person perspective did.
 Now that I am aware this is how I operate, I see that it aligns very well with my experiences.

 <!--

+On this blog, I have decided to use whatever language is most appropriate for describing the particular experiences that I'm trying to convey---I don't want to limit myself to a particular conceptualization or vocabulary set.
+So while I have mostly written from the perspective of a unified self thus far, I hope to write with more diverse views in the future.

 In order to have a more accurate view of my life, I need to look at things from the perspectives of my individual parts.